Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: Kick-based pre-solidification (Kick-Bang approach)

-In the example of this mechanism presented here, the system is excited by applying a force of $f/k_B\approx 6$nK$/\mu$m (where $k_B$ is the Boltzamann constant) towards positive $y$ in some range of $x$ values, between $8\mu$m and $10\mu$m, and towards negative $y$ between $-8\mu$m and $-10\mu$m \footnote{The inverse direction of the applied forces is done to keep the centre of mass stable during the evolution, it is not however necessary to see the formation acceleration}.
+In the example of this mechanism presented here, the system is excited by applying a force of $f/k_B\approx 6$nK$/\mu$m (where $k_B$ is the Boltzamann constant) towards positive $y$ in some range of $x$ values, between $8\mu$m and $10\mu$m, and towards negative $y$ between $-8\mu$m and $-10\mu$m \footnote{The inverse direction of the applied forces is done to keep the center of mass stable during the evolution, it is not, however, necessary to see the formation acceleration}.
 General as it could be, the applied kick must in some way break the translational symmetry along the supersolid formation direction.
 Otherwise, only the dipole or scissor modes could be excited.

-The force is applied for 2ms ---enough to deform the condensed gas--- and afterward switched off.
-The system is left to evolve for 18ms and then quenched to the ``slow'' formation value of $a_s^c-1.0a_0$.
-If instead of 18ms the system evolves less time before the quench the formation shortening may very well occur.
+The force is applied for 2 ms ---enough to deform the condensed gas--- and afterward switched off.
+The system is left to evolve for 18 ms and then quenched to the ``slow'' formation value of $a_s^c-1.0 \ a_0$.
+If instead of 18 ms the system evolves less time before the quench the formation shortening may very well occur.
 However, it has been left to evolve to allow the deformation to spread and thus reduce the dependence on the specific characteristics of the applied kick in the data (see Fig. \ref{fig:dens_shortcut}(g)).

 The process creates a significant excitation (see Fig. \ref{fig:Energy}).
 There is a first excitation period due to the applied kick and a consecutive energy reduction due to the quench.
 One could in principle engineer the kick to increase the IPR at the moment of the quench, thus reaching a more efficient energy reduction.
-Such optimization could well be done e.g. by the aforementioned cosine-like potential.